The General Solution for the Relativistic and Nonrelativistic Schr\"odinger Equation for the $\delta^{(n)}$-Function

 \section{The Non-Relativistic Solution}

-The non-relativistic $\delta ^{(n)}(x)$ -function potential problem solution can be studied using certain procedure of cutoff regularization, this provide an important guidance of how to approach the relativistic case.
+The solution of non-relativistic $\delta ^{(n)}(x)$ -function potential problem can be studied using certain procedure of cutoff regularization.
+This provides an important guidance of how to approach the relativistic case.
 The non-relativistic Schr\"odinger equation in this case is

 where $\lambda_n$ is the bare coupling constant.
 In momentum space, the above equation is

 where

 The second term in eq.(\ref{pSpaceNon1}) can be written as